duanenewman/duanenewman.net/content/blog/post/2018-03-27-Unit Testing Base Classes.md

 ## Lifetime Manager

 Using Unity we can handle this by adding a custom LifetimeManager that we can reset on demand.
 The LifetimeManager is responsible for holding the reference to an instance that the Unity IoC container creates.
 Since we can create a custom LifetimeManager we can control how it keeps track of the instance.
 We will also create a class that will let us initiate a reset to release the instance that our custom LifetimeManager is holding.
-We'll pass this into our custom LifetimeManager on instanciation of the manager.
+We'll pass this into our custom LifetimeManager on instantiation of the manager.

 ```csharp
 protected class LifetimeResetter